xab13r/golden-square-skill-challenges/exercise2.md

 ## The Problem

-Give a block of text. the method checks if the text starts with a capital letter and ends with punctuation mark from the group !?.;
+Given a block of text, the method checks if the text starts with a capital letter and ends with punctuation mark from the group !?.;

 ## The Method Signature